NovatecConsulting/camunda-aws-s3-connector/connector-aws-s3/README.md

 - *cloud file adapter* to S3
 - *local file adapter* to the local file system

+They are implementations of the [Connector File API](../connector-file-api)

 ### Why is this necessary?
 If you are handling a lot of files (maybe even big files) it is a best practice approach to NOT store your file or the content